 Every foundation/organization that offers grant opportunities has a webpage dedicated to the necessary requirements to be eligible for funding.
 (If you are unable to locate this information, contact the organization to request this data.)
 Look over these requirements carefully and make sure that your organization meets their funding parameters (geographic area, program focus, etc.) prior to completing the application.
 Most organizations require that your organization is a 501(c)3, non-profit as determined by the Internal Revenue Service; many applications require you to include your EIN number.

 If your organization does not identify as a 501(c)3, check with your Friends Group.
 If they are a 501(c)3, apply on their behalf.
 It if often difficult to find grants that are geared towards organizations that are not classified as non-profits.

-Have specific questions you want to hear our Grant Writer discuss?
 Share your questions on Facebook and we’ll address them in future Grant Q&A posts!